skip to content

 How to know if you’re suited to this sector

 An ability to write well, think creatively within a brief, and outstanding time management skills are required for these careers.
 You will also need an eye for good visual content, be comfortable handling basic data, and thrive on working in a team.
-If this sounds like you and you enjoy seeing the results of your work, then Marketing or Communications could be a good fit.

 How to get the experience to be credible